toliaqat/xenon-wiki/Synchronization-Internals.md

 SynchronizationTaskService per factory.
 The Synchronization Task starts by making a broadcast query to compute the union of all documentSelfLinks for the child services of that factory (**Figure D** below).
-The broadcast query ensures that each child service known to any node in the node-group gets synchronized to its latest state.
+The broadcast query ensures that each child service known to any node in the node-group is considered during the synchronization process.

 ![](https://lh3.googleusercontent.com/lLozKpDUeY2n_pCWUImHAW_VDTwjanR7tFbQrOndLAoFghSit6VSzHB2iFnq_lktu-rW3WlcHBkmTEFDoYOGAcwTaz_bxaPiiMU6psTzPBXNfzJZF1Z7Q4Ja0s6iyO0RmtkCHbWh2dDCbu7aHapvgggG-QGzNZijNnWi2l2IJY2vn_UU80iddX1sxIgTaWnQ-7Dltcr7G9Z6cbBLjxKBNzkaybuNEjpQNe3QjZs9jSTIHYIcat4F2rC9KTnfU9lTSUjD4Zl1vWq23aWFJOwWE-Clc-8IzJVXyEIrgzpAvHbsxG42xQT33AaVi44morolpbpf3-QiyUdyhAkedZ2uBLblLnjGlwOVu23WGh8Xz159y-zln4QsAFKef0nKgVQlHv0Xvb34BgVTEi-Oiy2sHAhR0N2KDv2dldW1J-35D5ZfouZbJWe_HL1Rujd84Wu5M_upr9pvYR_TbGio6W_V-W6RNXvm6g-dgiCJ9tbIGnhcwitQzfuWyESo7AhXRE4UAz2FgY8H6TO9LOCjbvpRblzvPJkYfwSQDCSw4VIlDcvL02Y27qiFw8rtLWGcYmvcTOBvb64FCkkkdlvMZNYNQ7vsuV_qeysY0-n-hrKCYTMj0ktw=w2048-h916-no)

-After computing the child service documentSelfLinks for each a given factory, the synchronization task starts making SYNCH-POST requests to owner nodes of these child services.
-SYNCH-POST is a HTTP POST request tagged with a specific pragma to indicate to the child service owner node that it needs to synchronize this child service. **Figure E** indicates that Node "C" sent SYNCH-POST requests to A and E for child1 and child2.
+After computing the child service documentSelfLinks for the factory, the synchronization task starts making SYNCH-POST requests to owner nodes of these child services.
+SYNCH-POST is a HTTP POST request tagged with a specific pragma header to indicate to the child service owner node that it needs to synchronize this child service. **Figure E** indicates that Node "C" sent SYNCH-POST requests to A and E for child1 and child2, respectively.

 The requests are forwarded to the owner nodes to ensure that the synchronization request goes through the same Operation processing pipeline that is used to